 - By Paul McCloskey

-The GCN Awards represent an opportunity for agencies and the IT industry to recognize the work and commitment of these teams, including the contribution of specialists and staffers who often make the difference between a project that meets most of its marks and those with outstanding originality, value and productivity.
+The GCN Awards represent an opportunity for agencies and the IT industry to recognize the work and commitment of agency teams, including the contribution of specialists and staffers who often make the difference between a project that just meets its marks and those with outstanding originality, value and productivity.

 In submitting your nomination, please follow these basic guidelines:

 Be as specific as possible in naming or identifying the project nominated as well as the core team members responsible for its success.
 Please limit the number of individuals to 10.

 The judges will be looking for projects that rise above the norm in several areas, including:

 - The scale of the challenge taken on by the team.

 - The originality of the technology solution -- whether it breaks new ground in the use of tools or approach to problem solving.

 - The collaborative skills the team has shown in efficiently developing a solution or building a system.